 They settled on a Microsoft virtual environment.
 It gave Gray’s team a chance to try something new and solve issues for users instead of trying to shoehorn them into less-than-optimal (and already existing) solutions.

 One thing Gray hits on again and again is how important her community of peers has been.
 The Canadian University Council of Chief Information Officers has been a huge resource for Gray as she works within the university.

 The role for CIOs and CTOs can be isolating in the higher education realm (now more than ever).
 Having trusted relationships with fellow experts to freely discuss careers, IT-specific knowledge, industry developments, and more is an invaluable resource.

-“For me, it’s been really a big part of why I love what I do.”
+“For me,” Gray says, “it’s been really a big part of why I love what I do.”

-To listen to Gayleen Gray’s full episode on Network Disrupted, you can find it here.
+To listen to Gayleen Gray’s full episode on Network Disrupted, find it below.

 This agreement to invest in BlueCat is a significant milestone for the company and for BlueCat’s customers, employees, and stakeholders.